harriebird/trainings/lfel1009-getting-started-with-opentofu/lab3-create-a-vm-using-opentofu/README.md

 # lab3-create-a-vm-using-opentofu

-This Lab activity demonstrates how a OpenTofu is used to create a Virtual Machine in Azure.
+This Lab activity demonstrates how OpenTofu can be used to spawn a Virtual Machine in Azure.